shelawang/BottomMargin/README.md

 ## Usage

-Plugin properties (margin size, on/off, etc.) can be changed in the `Preferences > Package Settings > Bottom Margin` menu.
+Plugin properties (margin size, on/off, etc.) can be changed either in the `Preferences > Package Settings > Bottom Margin` menu or by using the following key bindings and commands.

 ### Commands